I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 Originality is a tough thing to harness.
 On one hand, there’s no such thing as true originality.
 If you think of something, someone else has thought of it before.

 But don’t let that stop you from getting creative.
-Focus on creating something that’ll seem fresh and original to your audience.
+Focus on crafting subject lines that’ll seem fresh and original to your audience.
 Consider looking for inspiration in a completely different industry, for instance.
 Then figure out how you can rework it for your audience.

 In some cases, it comes down to substituting common words for unique ones.
 Instead of saying “Get your discount,” for instance, you could say, “Snag your discount” or “Seize your discount.”
 See what I mean?

-My first two examples come from Digital Marketer, and for good reason.
-They’re great at email marketing, so I urge you to read their work to get tips and clues for better newsletter subject lines.
+The first two subject line examples come from Digital Marketer, and for good reason.
+They’re great at email marketing, so we urge you to read their work to get tips and clues for better newsletter subject lines.

-Here’s another one from Digital Marketer that’s brilliant in its subtlety.
+Here’s another subject line example from Digital Marketer that’s brilliant in its subtlety.
 It’s perfect for mobile users — short and sweet — and it begins with the FOMO-inducing phrase “Weekend Only.”

 Notice that the email subject line is only eight words long, yet it manages to hit the scarcity pain point twice.
 First, you only have the weekend to get it (urgency), and second, you’d better hurry because it might be gone soon (scarcity).